 But the problem with White’s talk is that if you look at the actual history, very little of the evidence he used to support his argument actually holds up.
 Fifty years of hindsight show that what Lynn White the historian did was, essentially, to write a myth.
 He created a story about how Western culture got ourselves and the rest of the world into a terrible mess, and it’s a compelling story, as all good myths are, just because it rings so true.

 But ringing true doesn’t mean something actually is true.
 So this is a place to proceed with caution.
-And I’ll only mention only a couple of issues.
+And I’ll mention only a couple of issues.

 For one thing, the theory that the ancient Israelites saw history as linear while their neighbors experienced it as cyclical is long outdated.
 It was a mid-twentieth-century idea that I happen to remember because I’m old enough to have heard it repeated at the very beginning of my studies.
 But it was based on some dubious theories that turned out not to match the evidence.